obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

 The request’s header should include the HTTP header `X-OPENTOK-AUTH` along with a valid JSON Web Token.

-The request’s body should include the `data` of the Vonage Video API session’s id, token, and other properties.
+The request’s body should include the `data` of the Vonage Video API session’s `id`, `token`, and other properties.
 These properties include the input URL from the client.
 The URL needs to be publicly accessible so that an Experience Composer can capture the entire page.

 **(Follow the [Experience Composer REST documentation](https://tokbox.com/developer/rest/#starting_experience_composer) for more information)**